In Jarred Kelenic’s and Logan Gilbert’s debuts, Mariners’ offense sputters in lackluster loss to Cleveland

-After being the unlucky starting pitcher in both the games that the Cleveland Indians were held hitless in this season, Zach Plesac looked like he might be the pitcher to deliver a second no-hitter to the Mariners.
+After being the unlucky pitcher to start both the games the Cleveland Indians were held hitless in this season, right-hander Zach Plesac looked like he might make the Mariners the second team in baseball to be no-hit twice in a season.

-For seven innings on Thursday, it looked as though Plesac might carve an unwanted niche into baseball history for the Mariners, who had been no-hit by John Means in their last game played at T-Mobile Park.
+For seven innings on a Thursday evening where coats weren’t needed and the increased number of fans allowed in the ballpark were noticeable, it looked as though Plesac might carve an unwanted niche into baseball history for the Mariners, who had been no-hit by John Means in their last game played at T-Mobile Park.

 Has a team been no-hit in back-to-back home games?